 Great analysis and explains the difference between what I hear on the local “pop” and “urban” stations.
 (And why my middle-school son will only listen to the urban station — it plays the stuff his peer group actually listens to.)

-― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 16 December 2018 23:07 (eight months ago) link
+― a man often referred to in the news media as the Duke of Saxony (tipsy mothra), Sunday, 16 December 2018 23:07 (eleven months ago) link

 that’s a great post dyl and definitely something i’ve been thinking about since jingle ball, which included g-eazy (talk about white rappers having lower bars) and khalid — the latter of whom had the second best crowd reception after shawn mendes